coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

 <h1>Network File Shares and Permissions </h1>
-In this tutorial we will create and test some file shares and security groups.
+In this tutorial, we will create and test some file shares and security groups.
 The file shares created will be set to Read, Write, or Deny access to individual users or groups.

 <h2>Environments and Technologies Used</h2>